Henry-The-Yang-101/Henry-The-Yang-101/README.md

 ### I am:
 - 🎓 A third year student studying Computer Science at the University of Waterloo
-- 🧑🏻‍💻 An aspiring software engineer passionate about distributed systems, AI/ML infra, operating systems, and everything in between
+- 🧑🏻‍💻 An aspiring SWE passionate about distributed systems, AI/ML infra, operating systems, and everything in between
-- 👾 An incoming Software Engineer at `Gemini Exchange`
+- 👾 An incoming SWE Intern at `Gemini Exchange` where I will be building AI developer tooling
 - 👁️ Seeking fall/winter 2026 internship opportunities
 - 🤨 An opposer of light mode IDEs and Supercell
 - 🥶 Almost done beating Geometry Dash (a second time)